AI-Product-Development/aibuilders/README.md

 Sometimes the person who knows the most and has the most interest is you.
 We are all unique and different.
 We can expect to reap what we sow.

-We are moving to a monthly cadence to allow enough time for prepare and call for contributions for our monthly get-togethers
+We are moving to a fortnightly cadence to allow enough time for prepare and call for contributions for our monthly get-togethers
+We will have discussions and demos at alternate meetings

 Contact us on discord